Thanks to Dave Rowntree for many of the player images after 1984.

 I remember when Argyle were in the Championship and the players were obviously getting paid very decent wages, his fellow players would turn up in X5s, A7s and the odd TT chucked in.
 Trigger?
 Light blue Ford Transit with ladder on the roof.
 Typical of the man.

-Also, his last ever game for Argyle v Ipswich he attempted a back flick type dummy, he landed on his backside, he got up, laughed and the whole of the ground laughed ...
+Also, his last ever game for Argyle v Ipswich he attempted a back flick type dummy, he landed on his backside, he got up, laughed and the whole of the ground laughed with him, not at him. ...
 More

 From Chris Dennis in Perranporth on 24/10/2013 ...